Worried about porch pirates? 5 tips for thwarting package thieves

 If you suspect a thief is plundering the porches on your block, offer to pick up any packages that get delivered to a neighbors’ house.
 And if you see or suspect a crime in the community, report it to police.

-“I’d say the most important thing is contact with neighbors to watch out for each other,” Det.
-Ken Hansen of Utah’s Unified Police Department of Greater Salt Lake, said.
+“I’d say the most important thing is contact with neighbors to watch out for each other,” said Det.
+Ken Hansen of Utah’s Unified Police Department of Greater Salt Lake, speaking with KTVX in 2020.

 Police, however, say it’s best to avoid chasing down the thief — leave that for the professionals.

-“If [you] think something is suspicious going up on a porch or somebody is going up on a porch of your neighbor and you don’t know him and they’re not from the neighborhood or it looks like it might be a theft, give us a call,” Norman said.
+“If [you] think something is suspicious going up on a porch or somebody is going up on a porch of your neighbor and you don’t know him and they’re not from the neighborhood or it looks like it might be a theft, give us a call,” said Chief Norman.